djdrysdale/digital-garden/posts/critique-of-lean-ux.md

 ---
-title: The limits of your hypotheses
+title: "The limit of your hypothesis"
-description: Modern product management methodologies like Lean UX cite the scientific method as an important inspiration and antecedent of its hypothesis-based product discovery model.
-But it’s missing one important step.
-date: Created
+date: "2021-01-19"
-featuredImage: /assets/petri-dish.jpg
+categories:
+  - "strategy"
 ---

+#### _Product management today cites scientific knowledge production as its inspiration and antecedent.
+But experiment-based product management methods often something very important._

 Product management depends heavily on knowledge management.
 That is, how do we gather knowledge?
 How do we create new knowledge?
 And how can we deploy that knowledge to gain a competitive advantage and create new value for our business and for our customers?
 That is, to me, the essence of product management.

 These days, there is a strong bias towards modes of knowledge production that borrow heavily from science, math, and technology.
 These models assume that there is a concrete, knowable world, and that subjective knowledge can't be trusted.
 Therefore, we use the scientific method to help us understand what is true.
 Objectivity is a fundamental good; only objective knowledge is true knowledge.
 This has become the predominant perspective much of Western society, and certainly in places like Silicon Valley from which we borrow many of our approaches to product development and management.

 In many popular product management models, the way we acquire knowledge is through experimentation.
 Lean UX, for instance, champions "continuous discovery."
 You start by identifying your assumptions---things you believe to be true rather than hard requirements---and test those assumptions with each incremental release, ideally through real feedback from actual users.
 This is a very scientific model.
 You treat each assumption like a hypothesis and then subject it to test conditions to evaluate whether or not it will get you closer to the outcome you need to achieve.
-And so if you take, for example, a Scrum + UX course, based heavily on Lean UX, you'll be taught to write statements like these: "We believe that [assumption] is true.
-We will know we are [right/wrong] when we see [feedback]."
+And so if you take, for example, a Scrum + UX course, based heavily on Lean UX, you'll be taught to write statements like these: "We believe that \[assumption\] is true.
+We will know we are \[right/wrong\] when we see \[feedback\]."
 The goal of each sprint is to learn something new through this experimental model.

 This experimental model is extremely useful and extremely powerful, if it's done right.
 It is an evaluative method: you have a belief and you are looking to determine if that belief is accurate.
 But it has one important limitation: it's requires that you have an existing mental model that you can put to the test.
 It requires that you have a strong sense of the problem space to the point that you are capable of designing a prototype that can help you test against specific outcomes.